-SECTION 1: Dues Deduction and RevocationUnion Dues.
+SECTION 1: Dues Deduction and Revocation.
 The College will commence dues authorizations within 30 days of notice from the union.
 The College will deduct dues in accordance with the terms of an employee's written authorization.

 The College will direct dues revocation requests to the union.
 The union will process and notify the College of any revocations.
 The College will be indemnified by the union for damages and reasonable costs incurred for any claims by employees for deductions made in good faith reliance on the Union's notification.
-The College will deduct dues from the earnings of each Union member, who shall authorize the same in writing, in an amount determined by the Union, provided that the annual dues to be deducted shall be uniform for each Union member.
-Such deductions shall be made no later than thirty (30) calendar days following receipt of the written authorization in the College Accounting Office.
-A dues authorization may be revoked by written notice of any member who makes such an election.
-The authorization shall be deemed revoked automatically with the issuance of any Union member's last paycheck.

-SECTION 2: Fair ShareUnion Access to Information.
+SECTION 2: Union Access to Information.
 The College will provide to the Union a complete list of the following information for all employees in the bargaining unit.
 This information will be provided within 10 calendar days from the beginning of every school term and every 30 days thereafter in the school term, and additionally for newly hired bargaining unit employees, within 10 calendar days from date of hire:

-name address job title date of hire worksite location work telephone number work email address personal home or cellular phone number on file with the College personal email address on file with the College

-This list should be provided in excel format and sent to the Union President.
+name address job title date of hire worksite location work telephone number work email address personal home or cellular phone number on file with the College personal email address on file with the College This list should be provided in excel format and sent to the Union President.
 The Union will notify the College of any change in the Union President position.